Best Nurse Practitioner Degrees Online

 The World Health Organization declared 2020 the year of the nurse and midwife — a fitting recognition for a profession that spent most of the year combatting the COVID-19 pandemic.
 That public health crisis has altered NP responsibilities.
 As hospitals across the country became overloaded with patients, NPs took on new care roles requiring less physician supervision.

 According to the American Association of Nurse Practitioners, all APRNs received infection control education and must wear full personal protective equipment in response to the virus.
-The coronavirus highlighted a nationwide shortage of nurses, and that demand will not subside after the pandemic.
+The coronavirus highlighted a nationwide shortage of nurses, and that demand has not subsided after the pandemic.

 Frequently Asked Questions About MSN